popsUlfr/steamos-btrfs/README.md

 A configuration file is available to change various filesystem options at [`/etc/default/steamos-btrfs`](files/etc/default/steamos-btrfs).

 - `STEAMOS_BTRFS_HOME_MOUNT_OPTS`           : the mount options to use for mounting the `/home` partition.
-Changing only this variable will not have any effect if the conversion is already done. `/etc/fstab` would need to be edited to reflect the new values and you can do this easily by running the installation script again [`./install.sh`](install.sh).
+Changing only this variable will not have any effect if the conversion is already done. `/etc/fstab` would need to be edited to reflect the new values and you can do this easily by running the installation script again [`./install.sh`](install.sh) (pick `Convert /home` again during installation).
 - `STEAMOS_BTRFS_HOME_MOUNT_SUBVOL`         : the root subvolume to use when mounting.
 Changing only this variable will not have any effect if the conversion is already done.
 A new subvolume with the desired name would need to be created and `/etc/fstab` would need to be edited to reflect the new values.
 - `STEAMOS_BTRFS_SDCARD_FORMAT_FS`          : allows you to specify what new blank SD cards will be formatted as.
 One of `btrfs`, `f2fs`, `ext4`.
 - `STEAMOS_BTRFS_SDCARD_BTRFS_MOUNT_OPTS`   : the btrfs mount options for btrfs formatted SD cards.
 - `STEAMOS_BTRFS_SDCARD_BTRFS_MOUNT_SUBVOL` : the default subvolume to mount if available.
-It also specified the default subvolume to create on newly formatted btrfs SD cards.
+It also specifies the default subvolume to create on newly formatted btrfs SD cards.
 - `STEAMOS_BTRFS_SDCARD_BTRFS_FORMAT_OPTS`  : flags to pass to `mkfs.btrfs` during the format.
 - `STEAMOS_BTRFS_SDCARD_EXT4_MOUNT_OPTS`    : the ext4 mount options for ext4 formatted SD cards.
 - `STEAMOS_BTRFS_SDCARD_EXT4_FORMAT_OPTS`   : flags to pass to `mkfs.ext4` during the format.